JessicaQChiu/JessicaQChiu/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">

-  - 🔭 I’m working on building a portfolio website using Next.js, React, Tailwind, and TypeScript.
+  - 💡 Currently working on building my portfolio website using Next.js, React, Tailwind, and TypeScript.
-  - 🌱 I’m currently learning mainly front-end development.
+  - 🌱 Skills are focused on front-end development and design.
-  - 💬 I’m looking for entry/junior level developer positions and to collaborate on anything!
+  - 💬 Looking for entry/junior level developer positions and to collaborate on projects.
-  - ✨ Pronouns: she/her.
-  - ⚡ Fun fact: I make digital art and cel paintings.
+  - 🎨 Fun fact: All art used in my projects are my original illustrations, including the pixel icons used in my portfolio website.
+I am a freelance artist on the side as I upskill in software development.
+If you're looking for a creative problem solver, then let's work together!
  </p>

 <h3 align="left">Main Projects:</h3>